JPlanken/mcq-tui/README.md

 ### 1. Single-Select (`type: single` or default)
 - Choose one option from a list
-- Press number key (1-N) to select
+- Press number key (1-N) to select, then Enter to confirm
 - Option 0 for "Other" (free text input)

 ### 2. Multi-Select (`type: multi`)